 children - LAMAS

 - John Derald Lopez, the son of Edward Lopez and Juanita Lamas, was born on July 8, 1920 in San Luis Obispo, and grew up in the Belleview Ranch area (southwest Bakersfield) of Kern County.
 He graduated in 1939 from Bakersfield High School, and spent two years at California State College in San Luis Obispo, where he studied to be a farm animal veternarian.
 However, when World War II was declared, he left college to enlist on Feb.
 10, 1942 in the U.S. Army, and he served in many of the major conflicts of the Pacific Theater.
-He returned to the States at the end of the war, and took up housekeeping with Helen Marjorie Stewart (1915-1987) in Bakersfield.
-John and Helen soon adopted a daughter Joann Marjorie Weinberger (b.
-1941), whose biological father Harvey Weinberger had been a close friend of John's, and who found himself unable to continue caring for Helen and his daughter with her when his enlistment ended in the U.S. Navy, and John took over caring for the girls.
-John, Helen and Joann moved at some point to northern California, where another daughter, Janet Lopez (1948-1986), was born.
+He returned to the States at the end of the war, and took up housekeeping in 1945 with Helen Marjorie Stewart (1915-1987) in Bakersfield.
+John subsequently adopted Helen's daughter Joann Marjorie Weinberger (b.
+1941), whose biological father Harvey John Weinberger (1911-1978) had been a close friend of John's, and who found himself unable to continue caring for Helen and his daughter with her when his enlistment ended in the U.S. Navy, and John took over caring for the girls.
+John, Helen and Joann moved at some point to northern California, where another daughter, Janet Kathleen Lopez (1948-1986), was born.